 Sir Billy Connolly plays Steve Myers, a lawyer who became a fisherman from frustration.
-When his one piece of property, his boat, is struck by lightning and destroyed he is denied insurance money because it was 'an act of God'.
-He re-registers as a lawyer and sues the insurance company and the church under the guise of God, defending himself.
-The accident leads him to a friendship and eventual relationship with a journalist, Anna Redmond (Davis).Written by
+When his one piece of property, his boat, is struck by lightning and destroyed, he is denied insurance money because it was "an act of God".
+He re-registers as a lawyer and sues the insurance company and the church, under the guise of God, defending himself.
+The accident leads him to a friendship and eventual relationship with a journalist, Anna Redmond (Judy Davis).Written by

 10 of 13 people found this review helpful.

 Was this review helpful to you?